Travel Disruption Advice

-If your airline cancels your flight the airline must give you the option of rebooking an alternative flight, if no flight is suitable you can request a refund.
+If your airline cancels your flight the airline must give you the option of rebooking an alternative flight; either as soon as possible, or at a later date.
+If no flight is suitable you can request a refund.

 If my flight is cancelled by the airline and I have to rebook a new flight, will the airline provide compensation for my accommodation and meals while I wait for the new flight?

-If your re-booked flight leaves 2 hours after the scheduled flight your airline should provide you with free meals while you wait and accommodation if needed.
+If your re-booked flight leaves 2 hours after the scheduled flight your airline should provide you with free meals while you wait and accommodation if needed, as well as two free phone calls.
 The level of compensation will depend on the distance you are travelling and how much later you will arrive from the original flight.

 If my flight is cancelled and I have to cancel my holiday will my airline pay for the other arrangements I have had to cancel such as my hotel and transfer?